Together with their families

 Nearest Airports

 San Jose International (SJC) is closest at approximately 35 miles.
 San Francisco (SFO) and Monterey (MRY) are also accessible.
-A rental car is recommended for the mountain roads.
+A rental car is recommended for the mountain roads into Ben Lomond.

 Shuttle Service

 A private 14-passenger shuttle runs continuously during the two hours before the ceremony for off-site guests.
-Return service runs through reception, final shuttle at 9:50 pm.
+Return service runs through the reception, with the final shuttle departing at 9:50 pm.

 Things